PetiAPocok/minetest_extended/README.md

   Furnaces drop the items what are inside of it when broke.
   Removed gold weapon and tools.
   Added craft for green dye from cactus.
-  On mesecon signal the tnt starts to burn not explodes.
 - Created effects_hud for player effect display.
 Used [hud_timers](https://repo.or.cz/minetest_hudbars.git) as template.
 - Added Mana for magic. ([repo](https://repo.or.cz/minetest_mana.git))
   Renamed to hbmana.